-Consider that the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
+Remember the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
 Any external vibration will degrade the cartridge’s ability to track the groove accurately.

 As an experiment, place the cartridge on a record but don’t start it spinning.
 Turn the volume up on your amplifier and try tapping (lightly) on the support, the deck itself and maybe even walking near where the player is positioned.
-The thumping sound you hear through your speakers is the mechanical energy picked-up by the record player.
-Loud isn’t it?
+The thumping sound you hear through your speakers is the mechanical energy picked up by the record player.
+Loud, isn’t it?